Marco Wegener

-Marco Wegener (韋健豪; born 15 August 1995) is a Hong Kong professional footballer who currently plays as a defender for Hong Kong Premier League club Rangers.
+Marco Wegener (韋健豪; born 15 August 1995) is a Hong Kong professional footballer who plays as a defender.

 Youth career

 Wegener played his high school football at La Salle College.
 In 2011, he scored the lone goal in a 1–0 victory over Diocesan Boys' School in the Hong Kong Inter-School Football Competition quarterfinals.

 Club career

 In 2014, Wegener graduated to the first team of Rangers, making his debut in a 4–1 loss to Dreams Metro Gallery.
 He trains with the first team while completing his Associate Degree at the Hong Kong Polytechnic University.

 On 5 August 2017, Wegener was announced as a player for Lee Man.

 On 24 July 2018, Hoi King confirmed the trial of Wegener.
 In the end, the player elected not to sign with the club in order to continue his university education in Australia.

 On 10 September 2022, Wegener returned to Rangers after 5 years.

 On 17 July 2023, Wegener joined North District.

 On 25 July 2025, Wegener rejoined Rangers.